sjmiller8182/RegressionHousingPrices/README.md

     ├── analysis                # Primary analysis files
-    │    └── data               # Raw data and merge automation files ├── CodeBook.md             # Information regarding the computational environment, code, and data ├── Licence                 # All code and analysis is licenced under the MIT licence.
+    │    └── data               # Raw data and merge automation files ├── CodeBook.md             # Information regarding the computational environment, code, and data ├── LICENSE                 # All code and analysis is licensed under the MIT license.
 Data is provided by Kaggle.com.
     └── README.md